debuxed/umac/README.md

 If you have a comma-seperated list, change `fcon_stripped.rstrip().split("\n")` on line 27 to `fcon_stripped.rstrip().split(",")`

+There may be false positives since the Tor network is not stable enough to guarantee all connecting IPs will be different.
+You should test all usernames before thinking they're available.
+No false-negatives will occur unless a Tor node fails and returns incorrect data (VERY VERY rare.)

 ### Dependencies

 1. Tor: You can find tutorials on OS-specific Tor installation around the web.
 Check https://torproject.org